cappig/MC-status-bot/miscellaneous/Privacy_policy.md

         * Discord identification (“ID”) for any guilds you invite the bot to join.
         * Discord channel IDs for channels set up for the bot to use.
-        * The status and other relevant information of the Minecraft server
+        * The status and other relevant information of the Minecraft server.

     <br>

     * All personal information stored in our database is linked to a particular Discord guild ID.
-When the bot leaves the guild, all information related to that guild ID will be permanently deleted.
+When the bot leaves the guild, all information stored under the guild ID will be permanently deleted.

 <br>